jcarlos-prieto/niliBOX/resources/DEVELOPMENT.md

        volume = params.volume;
    }
    ```
-3. Now you can use *volume* at the Client side.
-Please note that changing the value of *volume* at the Client will not change the configuration parameter established at Config.
+3. Now you can use *volume* at the *Client* side.
+Please note that changing the value of *volume* at the *Client* will not change the configuration parameter established at *Config*.

 ### Server
-The server resource provides the communication with the hardware.
+The *Server* resource provides the communication with the hardware.
 It runs on a separate thread, optimizing in this way the performance.
-The main file and entry point for the resource is the file `main.js`.
+The main file and entry point for the resource is the file *main.js*.
 This file is written in pure Javascript and implements the core logics of the driver, including the communications with the hardware.
-Typically, the server resource relies heavily on the low level, high performance API provided by the Box [API](./API.md#box-api).
+Typically, the *Server* resource relies heavily on the low level, high performance API provided by the Box [API](./API.md#box-api).

-In addition to `main.js` you might need to include other files.
-They must all be included in the `collection.qrc` file described above.
+In addition to *main.js* you might need to include other files.
+They must all be included in the *collection.qrc* file described above.

-*niliBOX* has enriched the Javascript syntax with a few additional functions and properties to facilitate the development.
+***niliBOX*** has enriched the Javascript syntax with a few additional functions and properties to facilitate the development.

-A basic example of a `main.js` file is this:
+A basic example of a *main.js* file is this:
 ```js
 let myvar = 0; //<== your global variables